markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 ## How arryas work

 Arrays are one of most known data structures.
 Moreover they are simple enough.
-So, arrays are frequently used as a base data structure for different algorithms.
+Thus, arrays are frequently used as a base data structure for different algorithms.

 We won't discuss how arrays are constructed, it's the topic of the future sections.
 Now we will discuss how arrays work.

-First of all, an array is a set of one-typed items.
+The array is the set of one-typed items.

 ```rust
 let items = vec![3, 1, 4, 1, 5, 9, 2];
 ```

 The variable `items` has the type `[i32, 7]` that means 7 elements of the `i32` type.
-The *vec* in the code above is the abbreviation of the word *vector* that is the alias of the *array*.
+The *vec* in the code above is the abbreviation of the word *vector*.
+It is alias of the *array* — maybe not so good.

 What can we do with arrays?

-Firstly, we can detect the length (the count of items) of array with the help of the `len()` method.
+First, we can detect the length (the count of items) of array with the help of the `len()` method.

 ```rust
 println!{"{}", items.len()}; // => 7
 ```

-Secondly, we can get the item by its non-negative index.
+Second, we can get the item by its non-negative index.

 ```rust
 println!("{}", items[2]); // => 4
 ```

-As in the C and many other inheritors of C, the first item of the array has the index 0.
+Like in the C and many inheritors of C, the first item of the array has the index 0.

 ```rust
 println!("{}", items[0]); // => 3
 ```

-Thirdly, we can set the item by its index, but the array should be mutable.
+Third, we can set the item by its index, but the array should be mutable.

 ```rust
 let mut items = vec![2, 7, 1, 8, 2, 8, 1, 8, 2, 8];